hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ### 2. Publish

-After your provider development is complete and ready to release, vendors will publish the integration to the [Terraform Registry](https://registry.terraform.io/) for all Terraform users to discover by following the [publishing documentation](https://www.terraform.io/docs/registry/providers/publishing.html), or reviewing the [provider publishing learn guide](https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?in=terraform/providers).
+After your provider is complete and ready to release, you can publish it the integration to the [Terraform Registry](https://registry.terraform.io/).
+This makes it publicly available for all Terraform users.

-Once completed, your provider should be visible in the Terraform Registry and usable in Terraform.
-Please confirm that everything looks good, and that documentation is rendering properly.
+Follow the [Terraform Registry publishing documentation](https://www.terraform.io/docs/registry/providers/publishing.html) and review the [provider publishing learn guide](https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?in=terraform/providers).
+If your company has multiple products with separate providers, we recommend publishing them under the same Github organization to help with discoverability.

--> **Note:** If your company has multiple products with separate providers, we recommend publishing them under the same Github organization to help with the discoverability.
+Once completed, your provider will be visible in the Terraform Registry and available to use in Terraform.
+Please confirm that everything looks correct and that documentation is rendering properly.

 ### 3. Apply